Nebula-Developer/ubuild/README.md

     echo "Hello, world!"
   ```

 Then, instead use "ub Test -c 2" (You may set the number to anything, and this will set the function start point for running an operation.)

+Making a fork of ubuild?
+Be sure to message me any bugs you encounter.
+Once ubuild is installed, you can build the project itself, using the provided ubuild file.